zbliu98/GRAM-ODE/README.md

 ## Overview

-![whole model](figure3_v3.png)

-In this paper, we propose a novel architecture called Graph-based Multi-ODE Neural Networks GRAM-ODE which is designed with multiple connective ODE-GNN modules to learn better representations by capturing different views of complex local and global dynamic spatio-temporal dependencies.
+In this paper, we propose a novel architecture called Graph-based Multi-ODE Neural Networks **GRAM-ODE** which is designed with multiple connective ODE-GNN modules to learn better representations by capturing different views of complex local and global dynamic spatio-temporal dependencies.
 We also add some techniques to further improve the communication between different ODE-GNN modules towards the forecasting task.
 Extensive experiments conducted on six real-world datasets demonstrate the outperformance of GRAM-ODE compared with state-of-the-art baselines as well as the contribution of different GRAM-ODE components to the overall performance.

+![whole model](figure3_v3.png)

+<b>An overview of the multi ODE-GNN block which consists of three ODE modules<b>, i.e., (a) global, (b) local, and (c) edge-based temporal dependencies as well as a new aggregation layer (d).
+The inputs and outputs of the multi ODE-GNN block are displayed with H and H' blocks on the left and right sides of the diagram.
+The shared weights among different ODE modules are marked in green, and a constraint to limit the divergence of embeddings is marked in red.

 ## Run